maxhanglin/lamp-dev-box/README.md

     ...
     vagrant@lamp-dev-box:~$

 Port 8888 in the host computer is forwarded to port 80 in the virtual machine.
 Thus, applications running in the virtual machine can be accessed via localhost:8888 in the host computer.
+A named host was also added on _www.local.dev_ to make it easy to access to the VM.

 ## What's In The Box